nesfit/ICS/Lectures/Lecture_02/Lecture.md

 +++
 ### Finalizer
-* Runs on an object when it is no longer referenced, before garbage collection
+* Runs on an object just before it is garbage-collected (if a finalizer exists)
 * `override`s `System.Object`'s method `Finalize()`

 ```C#